-- Make sure to hyderate.
-Most sunburn is accompied by dangerous conditions of dehyderation.
+- Make sure to hydrate.
+Most sunburn is accompanied by dangerous conditions of dehydration.

-- Cool wet towells on your skin will help your sunburn, and help keep your body temperature cooler.
+- Cool wet towels on your skin will help your sunburn, and help keep your body temperature cooler.

 Protection from the sun for your skin is important for everyone.
 Often those who are slower to start turning red think they don’t have to be careful.